Find Affordable College Courses

 292 Yearly Graduations

 University of Massachusetts Amherst is the 4th most popular school in the nation for students seeking a bachelor's degree in general public health.
 Each year, around 31,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $15,791 per year, while in-state graduate students, on average, pay $14,014 per year.
-During the 2020-2021 academic year, 292 people received their bachelor's degree in general public health from UMass Amherst.
-About 84% of this group were women, and 37% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $16,591 per year, while in-state graduate students, on average, pay $14,723 per year.
+During the most recent year for which we have data, 292 people received their bachelor's degree in general public health from UMass Amherst.
+Of these students, 85% were women and 42% were members of underrepresented racial-ethnic groups.

 #5